Book Review: Karl Barth’s God in Action–passionate, short, readable theology

 On a theological level, Barth takes on Augustine and a Roman Catholic understanding of works in this book so if that is of interest, this would be a good thing to read.

-One reply on “Book Review: Karl Barth’s God in Action–passionate, short, readable theology”
+One response to “Book Review: Karl Barth’s God in Action–passionate, short, readable theology”